 RPM allows publishers to track and optimize revenue, which is the lifeblood of their business.
 By understanding how much revenue they’re generating for each ad impression, publishers can make informed decisions about which ads to serve and where to place them, ultimately maximizing revenue and delivering a better user experience for their audience.
 Additionally, advertisers can use RPM data to evaluate the effectiveness of their campaigns and make adjustments to improve performance.

 By understanding how RPM works and how it can be optimized, businesses can drive more revenue, improve user experience, and ultimately achieve their advertising goals.

 Also, find out more about the difference between page views and impressions here: https://www.monetizemore.com/blog/google-analytics-pageview-vs-dfp-impressions/

 RPM is a common metric that most advertising platforms such as ad networks and ad servers use.
-It represents the cost that the advertiser will have to pay for every 1,000 ad impressions served on a publisher’s website.
+It represents the cost the advertiser will pay for every 1,000 ad impressions served on a publisher’s website.